-- collateral securities received from and posted to members of the ESCB and similar EU bodies (or the Bank of England and similar UK bodies in the case of entities reporting under UK SFTR); - securities borrowed from and loaned to these institutions but parties should include: - but parties should include: - collateral securities received from and posted to EU debt management offices (or the UK DMO in the case of entities reporting under UK SFTR) and the BIS; - securities borrowed from and loaned to these institutions.
+- collateral securities received from and posted to members of the ESCB and similar EU bodies (or the Bank of England and similar UK bodies in the case of entities reporting under UK SFTR); - securities borrowed from and loaned to these institutions

+- collateral securities received from and posted to EU debt management offices (or the UK DMO in the case of entities reporting under UK SFTR) and the BIS; - securities borrowed from and loaned to these institutions.

-151 Note that, if a party has received a particular issue of securities only through outright purchases, it does not have to report the re-use of such "own assets" as collateral in subsequent SFTs as the formula would be a division of zeroes.
+156 Note that, if a party has received a particular issue of securities only through outright purchases, it does not have to report the re-use of such "own assets" as collateral in subsequent SFTs as the formula would be a division of zeroes.

-152 See the last sentence of paragraph 321 on page 106 of ESMA's Final Report of March 2017.
+157 See the last sentence of paragraph 321 on page 106 of ESMA's Final Report of March 2017.

-153 See footnote 14 on page 4 of the FSB's report on Transforming Shadow Banking into Resilient Market-based Finance of 25 January 2017.
+158 See footnote 14 on page 4 of the FSB's report on Transforming Shadow Banking into Resilient Market-based Finance of 25 January 2017.